CategoriesBanners Business Cards Flyers Labels Stickers Carbonless Forms

-It also can be a great idea to use URL shorteners as tracking tools for your business cards.
+It can also be a great idea to use URL shorteners as tracking tools for your business cards.

 Check your area for public bulletin boards.
 These are usually located in business centers and facilities that are accessible to the public.
-Schools grocery stores, recreational facilities, libraries, laundromats, coffee shops, and community centers usually have their own bulletin boards.
+Schools, grocery stores, recreational facilities, libraries, laundromats, coffee shops, and community centers usually have their own bulletin boards.

 These bulletin boards serve as a venue for targeted business card marketing.
-For instance, if your target market is college students, then putting your business cards on school bulletin boards puts you closer to your target market.
+For instance, if your target market is college students, then putting your business cards on school bulletin boards brings you closer to your target market.

 As always, ask for permission from administrators and managers, or check the board’s guidelines, when you leave business cards on these bulletin boards.